 I woke up yesterday morning with “Caledonia” going through my head so decided to grab my “The Best Scottish Album in the World…Ever” CD to listen to on the 30-minute drive to town.
 The kid wasn’t too keen on the departure from our normal car music – the local country western station – so I played a song I thought she’d like (after listening to Caledonia twice, of course).

-In the rear view mirror I could see her struggling with the lyrics of the song I chose for her, so I turned off the music to explain that the girls were asking Donald where his trousers were because he was wearing, essentially, a skirt.
-Once she realized what the song was about, she asked me to please turn the music back on.
+In the rearview mirror, I could see her struggling with the lyrics of the song I chose for her, so I turned off the music to explain that the girls were asking Donald where his trousers were because he was wearing, essentially, a skirt.
+Once she realised what the song was about, she asked me to please turn the music back on.

 Last night when the kid asked if we could listen to “that Scottish CD” I didn’t think anything of it—but had to say no since it was in the car still.
 After all, it is a regular occurrence for her to ask me to play whatever the last music I had on was.

 Then this morning I started the car and she instantly asked if we could listen to “song 16”.
 And we did.
 A few times.
 With her singing along and laughing.

 On the drive home this evening it was more of the same.

 She is now in her room singing it and came out a moment ago to ask if I thought she had a good Scottish accent (which she sings the song in).
 And, she is just two points away from earning enough for an MP3 player so she’s asked that “Donald, Where’s Yer Troosers” go on the device along with a handful of others from the CDs such as “500 Miles” and “Shang-a-Lang”.